Jollerprutt/proxmox-node/README.md

 |**Proxmox Bridge** |  |  | |  | |  |  | `vmbr0` | `vmbr1` | `vmbr2/vmbr3` |  |  |
 |**Proxmox Comment** |  |  | |  | |  |  | Proxmox LAN Bond | VPN-egress Bond | vpngate-world/vpngate-local|  |  |

 Note the **Switch Port Profile / VLAN** must be preconfigured in your network switch.
-The above table, based on a UniFi US-24 model, shows port 15+16 are link agreegated (LAG), port 17+18 are another LAG and ports 19 and 20 are not LAG'd.
-So ports 15 to 20, a total of 6 ports are use the Qotom.
+The above table, based on a UniFi US-24 model, shows port 15+16 are link agregated (LAG), port 17+18 are another LAG and ports 19 and 20 are not LAG'd.
+So ports 15 to 20, a total of 6 ports are used by the Qotom.
+The other LAG, ports 21-24 are used by the Synology.

 Steps to configuring your network switch:
-#### 1.1 Create VLANs
+#### 3.1.1 Create VLANs
 In this example three VLANs are created - 1x WAN/VPN-egress (VLAN2) | 1x LAN-vpngate-world (VLAN30) | 1x LAN-vpngate-local (VLAN40).
 The below instructions are for the UniFi controller `Settings` > `Networks` > `Create New Network`
 *  Create a new network to be used for Egress of encypted traffic out of network to your VPN servers.